 If you decide to target a 64-bit platform, and the application is run on a 32-bit machine, the error message comes much earlier and is more targeted at the problem than the error that occurs without using this switch.

-If you set the 32-bit option on the switch and the application is subsequently run on a 64-bit machine, it will run in the WOW subsystem instead of running natively.
+If you set the x86 flag on the option and the application is subsequently run on a 64-bit machine, the application will run in the WOW subsystem instead of running natively.